-The Cook Children’s Dodson Neuroscience Research Endowment was founded in 2018 to support research aimed at improving the diagnosis and treatment of epilepsy, along with other common neurological conditions.
-The Endowment funds a team of dedicated research staff to work closely with neuroscience faculty on study design, data analysis and publication of results.
-This team will produce research which serves as the foundation of future endeavors ensuring that Cook Children’s is appropriately positioned as a leader in pediatric neuroscience care now and in the future.
+The Cook Children’s Dodson Neuro Research Endowment was founded in 2018 to support research aimed at improving the diagnosis and treatment of epilepsy, along with other common neurological conditions.
+The Endowment funds a team of dedicated research staff to work closely with neurosciences faculty on study design, data analysis and publication of results.
+This team’s research will help build the foundation to ensure Cook Children’s is appropriately positioned as a leader in pediatric neuroscience care now and in the future.

 Neuroscience research endeavors will focus on the following areas:

 - Comprehensive Movement Disorders Program

 - Center for Pain Management and Integrative Health

 Most recently, the Jane and John Justin Neurosciences Center of Cook Children’s hired Christos Papadelis, Ph.D., an established translational neuroscientist from Harvard Medical School, to direct the research program.
 In addition to his position at Cook Children’s, Dr. Papadelis will join the faculty of TCU and UNTHSC School of Medicine, as Associate Professor of Pediatrics, and the University of Texas at Arlington in the Department of Biomedical Engineering.
 His vast research to date has been dedicated to improving the pre-surgical localization of the area within the brain that triggers seizures, called the epileptogenic zone.